-The Solano Comprehensive Transportation Plan (CTP) is one of the STA's primary long-range planning document, along with the Congestion Management Program (CMP) and the Metropolitan Transportation Commission's Regional Transportation Plan, known as Plan Bay Area.
+The Solano Comprehensive Transportation Plan (CTP) is one of the STA's primary long-range planning documents along with the Congestion Management Program (CMP) and the Metropolitan Transportation Commission's Regional Transportation Plan, known as Plan Bay Area.
 The CTP consists of three main elements: Active Transportation; Arterials, Highways and Freeways; and, Transit and Ridesharing.
-The overall purpose of the CTP is to identify opportunities and resources to move the countywide transportation system from its current condition to a desired future condition, and to then prioritize steps to bring this change to fruition